paposeco/secretclub/README.md

 # Secret club message board

 This is an exercise for The Odin Project.
 Got a chance to learn more about authentication, mongoose and tailwind (by choice).
-Deployed here: https://secretclub-production.up.railway.app/
+Deployed on [railways]( https://secretclub-production.up.railway.app/).

 ## Features